 Attorney Paul d’Oliveira stated, “As a native Rhode Islander, I have dedicated my career to helping injured people throughout the state get the legal help they need.
 We have experienced legal staff who can talk to you about your injuries and we offer free, no obligation legal consultations.
 It can be difficult to get the money you need to cover your medical bills, lost wages, and pain and suffering from big insurance companies but our lawyers will work quickly to negotiate a fair settlement.”

-The law firm of d’Oliveira & Associates has been helping injured individuals for over 25 years and it has fifteen office locations located in two states.
-Feel free to contact the firm by phone or online to setup a free, no obligation legal consultation.
+The law firm of d’Oliveira & Associates has been helping injured individuals for over 30 years and it has fifteen office locations located in two states.
+Feel free to contact the firm by phone or contact form to setup a free, no obligation legal consultation.